unitedstates/contact-congress/README.md

 ### Who's doing this

-* The [Sunlight Foundation](http://sunlightfoundation.com) have been leading development on this project will be integrating it into [OpenCongress.org](http://www.opencongress.org).
+* The [Sunlight Foundation](http://sunlightfoundation.com) have been leading development on this project and will be integrating it into [OpenCongress.org](http://www.opencongress.org).

 * The [Electronic Frontier Foundation](https://eff.org) will be using the data with their [congress-forms](https://github.com/EFForg/congress-forms/)  implementation to advocate for better technology laws and regulations.